-- 1. Why should you not use the trailer hand valve while driving? - Describe what the trailer air supply control does - 3.
+- 1. Why should you not use the trailer hand valve while driving? - 2.
+Describe what the trailer air supply control does. - 3.
 Describe what the service line is for. - 4.
 What is the emergency air line for? - 5.
 Why should you use chocks when parking a trailer without spring brakes? - 6.
 Where are shut-off valves?

-These questions may be on your test.
-If you can't answer them all, re-read subsection 6.2.
+These questions may be on the test.
+If you cannot answer them all, re-study Subsection 6.2